-On December 3 in Paris, Christie's sells one of the most described pieces, the Guillaume-Fourquet specimen acquired in 1965 by André Fourquet at the auction sale of the Paul Guillaume collection.
-It is estimated € 2M, lot 76.
+On December 3, 2015, Christie's sold at lot 76 for € 3.8M from a lower estimate of € 2M one of the most described pieces, the Guillaume-Fourquet specimen acquired in 1965 by André Fourquet at the auction sale of the Paul Guillaume collection.

 This figure 55 cm high has two remarkable features: its black oozing lacquered patina is in very good condition and it still has one of its copper eyes.
 The loss of both forearms at the elbow can not be an accident or a coincidence.
 It has probably been voluntarily amputated at the time of its collection to prevent that its magic powers benefit the godless Europeans.

-I invite you to watch the video shared by Christie's :
+Please watch the video shared by Christie's :

-2015 SOLD for € 5.5M including premium
+2015 SOLD for € 5.5M by Christie's

 The flat face in leaf shape is more or less stylized.
 It is placed on a wider oval on which they could hang ear ornaments.
 The hair is a crest looking like a military helmet and the hollowed diamond shape constituting the body is undoubtedly a symbol of female fertility.